La Fontenille

 Facilities

-The 12.5 m pool is available to guests at certain times by arrangement, between May and September, but is unsupervised.
+The beautiful enclosed private garden and 12.5 m pool are available to guests at most times between May and September.
 The water should be at 23C or hotter during this period (up to 30C in high summer).
 There are poolside hot shower and toilet facilities.

 More about the house